zetaomegagon/xps-touchpad-config/README.md

 1. Make sure you are logged into GNOME using Xorg.
 You should be able to configure this on your login page by selecting `Gnome on Xorg` or similar.

+2. The script depends on having `xinput` installed, see your distro docs or use your package manager search feature to find and install it; if it isn't installed.

-2. Set touchpad to use **Click Areas** in Gnome (dunno about KDE).
+3. Set touchpad to use **Click Areas** in Gnome (dunno about KDE).

-3. Make sure both files have the executable bit set:
+4. Make sure both files have the executable bit set:
 ```
 ls -al xps-touch*